 About the Certificate

-The audition process for the Jazz Studies certificate consists of three jazz standards, performed with our faculty rhythm section.
+The audition requirement for the Jazz Studies certificate is three jazz standards.
 Students should choose selections that display a broad range of stylistic skill and a knowledge of jazz vocabulary.

 For more information see the Jazz studio page.